-You will need to obtain Gas Safe Registration in order to practice as an Emergency Response Craftsperson.
+When you have successfully completed the emergency response craftsperson option you will need to obtain Gas Safe Registration after completing the apprenticeship Standard, in order to practice as an emergency response craftsperson.
 To satisfy the requirements of Gas Safe Registration, you will need to successfully complete Matters of Gas Safety (MoGS) assessments'.